With thanks to the customers who have allowed us to share their New Zealand vacation experiences.

 Marlene & Subha

-John & Jenny McGillicuddy - March 2023 - Charlotte, NC
+John & Jenny McGillicuddy - Charlotte, NC

 My wife, Jenny, and I can’t say enough good things about our trip to New Zealand and the folks with New Zealand Vacations who made it happen.
 They customized a 26-night itinerary to our interests and budget, including arranging lodging, rental cars, and tours.
 As avid hikers, we also received well-informed recommendations on trails (walks) in each national park, and other places to enjoy New Zealand’s numerous natural wonders and wildlife.
 Lindsay Barron, Jane Cousens, and their team customized our detailed itinerary, including driving directions and suggested places of interest along the way.